tanghui315/speakr-app/README.md

     restart: unless-stopped
 ```

+**A Note on Diarization Accuracy:** For best results, it is often better to set the number of speakers slightly higher (e.g., by 1-2) than the actual number present.
+You can easily merge speakers later in the speaker identification modal.

 Speakr has been tested with the recommended `onerahmet/openai-whisper-asr-webservice` image.
 Other ASR webservices might work but have not been tested.
 For more information on the recommended service and its various configurations, please see the official resources.

 ## Usage Guide